6th Canadian Infantry Division

 The 6th Canadian Infantry Division was an infantry division of the Canadian Army, formed in 1942 during the Second World War.
 It was attached to Pacific Command.
 The division had a brigade sent to the Aleutian Islands Campaign, particularly at Kiska, but never saw action.
-The 6th Division was to have been part of a proposed Commonwealth Corps, formed for a planned invasion of Japan, but was disbanded in 1945, after the war was ended by the bombing of Hiroshima and Nagasaki.
+The 6th Division was to have been part of a proposed Commonwealth Corps, formed for a planned invasion of Japan, but was disbanded on 31 January 1946, after the surrender of Japan in August 1945.

 History

 The 6th Canadian Infantry Division was raised as part of a home-defence scheme in Canada, the culmination of various mobilizations throughout 1941 and 1942.
 The 6th was raised in March 1942 with its headquarters on Vancouver Island in British Columbia.
 Various composite units were stationed at Port Alberni, Vancouver Island and Vernon.
 Throughout 1943, the division lost its artillery units to coastal defence work, and other battalions were shipped overseas.
 In June 1943, these units were sent to Kiska only to find the island abandoned, and in late 1943, the 7th Canadian Infantry Division was disbanded and various battalions were amalgamated into the 6th.
 By January 1944, the units had returned from Kiska, having not taken part in any fighting.
 On 1 December 1944, the need for coastal defence having lessened, it was decided that the division should be disbanded.

 However, planning for a proposed Allied invasion of Japan called for a Canadian division to be a component of a combined Commonwealth Corps.
 Disbandment of the 6th halted and it was re-formed as the main component of the Canadian Army Pacific Force, with the inclusion of units that served with other divisions.

 The re-formed division was commanded by Major General Bert Hoffmeister and its primary units were named after the components of the 1st Canadian Infantry Division.
 However, its battalions were to be organized along the lines of a US Army infantry division and would be equipped primarily with US-made weapons, vehicles and equipment.

 Following the surrender of Japan, the division's disbandment continued.
 The remaining units were disbanded by 31 January 1946.